 When deciding on the amount of earthquake coverage you may need, take into account how much it will cost to replace your home if you have to rebuild, as well as the cost of its contents.
 This is called replacement cost coverage.
 You’ll want this instead of an actual cash value (ACV) policy.

 Damage to buildings during an earthquake will vary based on the magnitude of the earthquake and the construction type of the building.
 Any type of building can suffer earthquake damage, but newer buildings built to withstand earthquakes will sustain the least amount of measurable damage.
-Brick- and wood-frame structures fare poorly in quakes and may suffer broken windows, wall separation, partial, or total collapse.
+Brick and wood frame structures fare poorly in quakes and may suffer broken windows, wall separation, and partial or total collapse.
 Heavy items may fall off shelves, which can cause physical injuries and property damage.

 How Much Does Earthquake Insurance Cost?

 According to American Family Insurance, earthquake insurance costs an average of about $800 per year, or about $67 per month.
 However, that premium may increase for homeowners living in high-risk areas.
 For those living in areas less at risk of having an earthquake, an insurance policy may be as affordable as $100 to $300 per year.
 If you live in an area that could be affected by an earthquake, this cost could be worth it in the long run.

 If you ever need to file an insurance claim because of damage to your home and personal items after an earthquake, here are the steps to follow:

 - Take pictures of the damage to your property and home to document what happened.